 I was born April 21, 1995, to my mother Little Rock, and father, Rufus, at The Coulston Foundation, a biomedical research lab in Alamogordo, NM.
 I was taken from Little Rock within hours of birth and sent to the laboratory nursery to be raised by humans.
 When I was six months old, I was assigned to my first biomedical research study.
-I was anesthetized with ketamine approximately twice per month for the next seven months.
-During these procedures, I had blood taken, received an enema, and on at least one occasion had a “vaginal inoculation.”
-According to my records, the study was conducted on four baby chimps to determine infant chimpanzees’ immune status following the administration of a so-called “genetic vaccine.”
+I was anesthetized approximately twice per month for the next seven months.
+During these procedures, I had blood taken, received an enema, and had multiple invasive procedures.
+According to my records, one study was conducted on four baby chimps to determine infant chimpanzees’ immune status following the administration of a so-called “genetic vaccine.”

 In 1997, I left the nursery and lived with two other young chimps, Chandra and Ragan.
-The vaccine study also continued, and I was regularly “knocked down” for blood draws, rectal washes, vaginal washes, and saliva samples.
+The vaccine study also continued, and I was regularly anesthetized for multiple procedures.
 The study finally ended in 1998.
 For the next four years, not much happened in my life other than routine physicals.
-Then, in 2002, I was retired to Save the Chimps after The Coulston Foundation went bankrupt.
+Then, in 2002, I was retired to Save the Chimps after the coulston foundation went bankrupt.
 In 2005, I moved to Florida.
 There I experienced the feel of grass beneath my feet and cage-free skies overhead for the first time.
 Today I am a member of Lou’s family, and I am a sassy girl who loves island life.
 My favorite times of day are meal times, where I often demand seconds!
 After all, I deserve it.